2023 review of Westminster constituencies

 The 2023 review of Westminster constituencies was the most recent cycle of the process to redraw the constituency map for the House of Commons of the United Kingdom.
 The new constituency boundaries were approved by the Privy Council on 15 November 2023 and came into law on 29 November.
 It is the first review of Westminster boundaries to be successfully implemented since 2010.
 These constituencies were first contested at the 2024 general election.

 Legal basis

 The process for periodic reviews of parliamentary constituencies in the United Kingdom is governed by the Parliamentary Constituencies Act 1986, as amended by the Parliamentary Voting System and Constituencies Act 2011 and subsequently by the Parliamentary Constituencies Act 2020.

 Individual registration

 The 2023 review was the successor to the 2018 periodic review of Westminster constituencies, which was abandoned after it failed to pass into law.
-After abandonment of several previous reviews since 2015, the 2023 review was set to be the first review based on electoral registers drawn up using Individual Electoral Registration, which Parliament approved from 2014–15.
+After abandonment of several previous reviews since 2015, the 2023 review was set to be the first review based on electoral registers drawn up using Individual Electoral Registration, which Parliament approved from 2014 to 2015.
 Because every routine canvass by local government reaches slightly fewer imminent attainers of the age of 18 than the previous system of household registration, the new system favours the Conservatives, according to a University of Manchester researcher in 2023.
 Local election offices are funded to implement mitigating measures to minimise any such disproportionate impacts.
-The Command Papers were sponsored and ordered by the Deputy Prime Minister, Nick Clegg, a Liberal Democrat.
+The Command Papers were sponsored and ordered by the Deputy Prime Minister of the Cameron-Clegg coalition, Nick Clegg, a Liberal Democrat.